pgroenbaek/dbtracks-stf-profiles/README.md

 ## License

-These STF track profiles were created by Peter Grønbæk Andersen based on Norbert Rieger's work on DBTracks and are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+These STF track profiles were created by Peter Grønbæk Andersen based on Norbert Rieger's work on DBTracks.

+The profiles are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Acknowledgements